FOUND SUBJECTS at the Moonspeaker

 Reflections on "Mary Sue" (2017-05-10)

 While engaging in a prolonged bout of procrastination which, to be honest, I have been enjoying enormously – I spent some time catching up with some fan fiction authors I hadn't read in awhile, in one case reading one person's work that I had completely missed on its first posting.
 Some of this can be tucked under the heading "research" if I work at it hard enough, since this also led me to trying to sort out the wheres and why-fors of A03 in greater detail.
 One author got me thinking again about the strangely infamous phenomenon of contempt for "Mary Sue," the introductory writer's wunder-character that seems to be disliked primarily for being a regular product of beginning female writers and being female herself.
+Except, actually, every writer starts with a goofy self-insert, we have to start somewhere, and we do indeed start with what – and who – we know.
 There's a lot of misogyny tied into the bad attitude towards "Mary Sues" versus "Gary Stus" except for the case of Wesley Crusher in the Star Trek: The Next Generation franchise.
-(It didn't help that he replaced the far more interesting crypto-lesbian Tasha Yarr, who was of course soundly abused both in her original series time line and its alternate.)
+(It didn't help that he replaced the far more interesting crypto-lesbian Tasha Yarr, who was of course soundly abused both in her original series time line and its alternate.
+I rather appreciate Wil Wheaton in his uncannily awkward actorness otherwise.)
 Anyway, this specific author got me thinking about the issue because she cheerfully posted her early Mary Sue pieces, which you can read alongside her more mature work.
+They are a surprising amount of fun to read, in the sense that it can be difficult to make a personal wish fulfillment story interesting and pleasing to others.